Solder Paste Measurement: A Yield Improvement Strategy

 The success if instituting any new procedure and equipment into a manufacturing process can be difficult to obtain, especially if they’re complicated or subjective.
 As mentioned earlier, paste inspection systems fall into two categories, off-line manual and in-line automatic.
 The success of either type will rely on the skill and training of your production staff.

-Manual off-line systems, while inexpensive and easy to learn, calculate characteristics like paste height and width only after the operator moves on-screen cross hairs or cursors into position over a magnified video image of the paste sample.
-This means the operator must guess where to place the cross hairs.
+Manual off-line systems, while inexpensive and easy to learn, calculate characteristics like paste height and width only after the operator moves on-screen crosshairs or cursors into position over a magnified video image of the paste sample.
+This means the operator must guess where to place the crosshairs.
 Depending on the amount of training done to correlate operator eyes to what they see on the system screen, measurement repeatability is usually fair to poor.

 The in-line automatic systems use imaging technology similar to the off-line instruments, but they also incorporate machine vision and robotics to take the operator out of the inspection and handling loop.
 These expert systems are powerful and repeatable, but also complex.
 Typically, an engineer must be assigned to program the equipment and interpret the data it provides.
 This can be an additional expense to an already lofty investment.

-Understanding that the issues with existing instrumentation listed above has kept a number of companies from developing a solder paste inspection strategy, ASC International recently introduced two affordable bench-top 3D measurement systems that automatically measure critical paste characteristics such as volume and height and are easy to learn and use.
+Understanding that the issues with existing instrumentation listed above have kept a number of companies from developing a solder paste inspection strategy, ASC International recently introduced two affordable bench-top 3D measurement systems that automatically measure critical paste characteristics such as volume and height and are easy to learn and use.
 Operators can be trained on either of these systems within a matter of minutes and the automatic measurement capability removes the guesswork associated with manual, off-line systems.
 In addition, one of these systems is capable of displaying a color 3D map of the measured paste, providing operators charged with setting up and operating the solder paste printer with a qualifiable, as well as a quantifiable, look at the performance of the process.

 The First Steps to Yield Improvement

 The first step is to identify the variables in paste printing that have the greatest impact on first-pass yield and determine the targets and acceptable ranges particular to your products and processes.
 As mentioned earlier, most experts agree solder paste height and volume are the most critical characteristics.
 If you are unsure of the appropriate specifications, start with targets based on the stencil thickness (for height) and stencil thickness times the aperture size (for volume).
 Set reasonable upper and lower control limits (+ 25% and -25 % of the targets, for example).
-Next, check the printer set-up by printing and measuring a test print on a flat sample surface.
+Next, check the printer setup by printing and measuring a test print on a flat sample surface.
 A piece of white poster board will work.
 Take sample measurements at critical locations (the corners of fine pitch sites, BGA and µBGA sites, etc.) in addition to gathering readings at the corners and the middle of the complete print area, checking for parallelism.
 Once you are confident in the printer set-up, perform a pilot run.
 Record measurements on every PCB in the pilot lot.
-If a print failure is found (i.e. exceeding your selected control limits) wash the sample, adjust the printer and reprint.
+If a print failure is found (i.e. exceeding your selected control limits) wash the sample, adjust the printer, and reprint.
 Process the boards through reflow.

 After reflow, inspect and calculate the yield.
 Adjust your process limits based on the defect analysis.
-For example, if post reflow inspection identifies shorts, lower the upper control limit.
+For example, if post-reflow inspection identifies shorts, lower the upper control limit.
 If opens are found, consider increasing your targets.
 Don’t be surprised if the targets based on the stencil design need to be revised.
-There may be several reasons for this, including PCB design, the thickness of solder mask, tin/lead plating on pads, reference surface used to calculate height, and board warp.
+There may be several reasons for this, including PCB design, the thickness of the solder mask, tin/lead plating on pads, reference surface used to calculate height, and board warp.
 Remember, repeatability is the key to consistent results.
 Following this simple procedure to tune the process will put you on the right track to yield improvement.

 Improved Quality = Improved Profitability

-Until recently, inspection equipment and procedures took a back seat to more production- oriented machines and processes.
+Until recently, inspection equipment and procedures took a back seat to more production-oriented machines and processes.
 Manufacturers are now beginning to realize high yields not only reflect quality, they also translate to higher profits.
 When considering where to begin a yield improvement strategy, bear in mind that it is easy to find testimonials describing how controlling the printing process has provided the greatest returns.

 For more information, contact ASC: